teraspora/fractal-explorer/README.md

 - My algorithm for the fractional part of the colour index (based on how far the final value of z is from the bailout circle) modified from
-<a href="http://jussiharkonen.com/gallery/coloring-techniques">"On Smooth Fractal Coloring Techniques" by Jussi H¨ark¨onen</a> (Master’s Thesis, Dept. of Mathematics, °Abo Akademi University), available as .pdf.
+<a target="_blank" href="http://jussiharkonen.com/gallery/coloring-techniques">"On Smooth Fractal Coloring Techniques" by Jussi H¨ark¨onen</a> (Master’s Thesis, Dept. of Mathematics, °Abo Akademi University), available as .pdf.

 - The colouring algorithms and those for "Trigify" and "Modify Fraction" are of my own devising.